 Schönbrunn

-One market that makes a reliable annual appearance is the one at Schönbrunn.
-This high-class event tops my personal list of favourites.
+One seasonal market that makes a reliable annual appearance is the one outside Schönbrunn palace.
+This high-class event always tops my personal list of favourites and makes a good combination with an evening palace concert.

 Maria-Theresien-Platz